Ecuador Finca La Carolina Sidra Washed

 Sourcing & Processing

-Pichincha, situated in the northern highlands of the Andean Plateau, is known for its cool weather, two volcanoes, and rose farms.
-Although the area is relatively lower in elevation, the average temperature is 65° and mist often covers the land in the afternoons, known as cloud forests.
-This climate provides coffee with comfortability during the day, while the cool nights slightly stress the coffee into producing more sugars per cherry.
+Pichincha, situated in the northern highlands of the Andean Plateau, is known for its cool weather, volcanoes, cloud forests, and specialty coffee.
+The average temperature is 65° and mist often covers the land in the afternoons.
+Coffee plants thrive in this climate and the cooler night temperatures slightly stress the cherries causing them to produce more sugars.

 Want it sweet?